dansanderson/mega65-welcome-guide/intro.md

 # Welcome!

 Congratulations!
-You are the owner of [the MEGA65 personal computer](https://mega65.org/), a modern recreation of the [Commodore 65](https://en.wikipedia.org/wiki/Commodore_65), the unreleased successor to the highest selling computer of all time, the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
+You are the owner of [the MEGA65 personal computer](https://mega65.org/), a modern recreation of the [Commodore 65](https://en.wikipedia.org/wiki/Commodore_65).
+The Commodore 65 was the unreleased successor to the highest selling computer of all time, the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).

 ```{tip}
 Don't own a MEGA65?
 You can [pre-order one](https://shop.trenz-electronic.de/en/Products/MEGA65/) from the next batch!